 The Team Is Thin At Guard

-As Feud Sports has already written, the Heat are thin at guard, and trusting young wings like Tyler Herro and Kendrick Nunn to help out in the rotation.
+As Post to Post Links II error: No post found with slug "feud-sports" has already written, the Heat are thin at guard, and trusting young wings like Tyler Herro and Kendrick Nunn to help out in the rotation.
 Thus, there is a fairly clear roster need for more talent at the guard positions, and Paul – even as he enters what are likely the final years of his career – is still exceptionally talented.

 Paul’s Contract Is Massive